kora-projects/kora-docs/mkdocs/docs/en/documentation/database-common.md

 )
 ```

-Then the entity will look like this:
+Then the view will look like this:

 ===! ":fontawesome-brands-java: `Java`"